Cramping in Feet and Short Calves

 Many people say that they have “Tight Calves” or “Short Achilles”, but we need to get a little more distinction than that.
 I discuss the differences between Gastrocnemius and Soleus in detail in the Advanced Foot Control book.
 Some people have tension in both muscles, and some in just one, so try comparing your bent knee to the straight knee calf stretches in The Perfect Pointe Book to narrow it down a little.
 These muscles are rarely actually “shortened” but are more likely to be very tight due to overuse.

 The other “calf muscle” that may be restricting your range is actually Flexor Digitorum Longus – the muscle that curls the toes.
 If you have a tendency to claw the toes then this muscle can develop tension that can limit you en fondu.
 To stretch this out, perform the Soleus stretch, with the addition of a rolled-up towel under the toes to stretch out the long tendons and isolate the muscle.

 3) Why this is occurring and how to change the muscle firing patterns to prevent it from coming back

 I would suspect that your calves are tight and the foot is cramping because of an imbalance in the patterning of muscles when you point your foot.
 The following video will show you how your foot should work in a Tendu.

 I would definitely suggest working through the Advanced Foot Control program, especially the Soleus and Tibialis Posterior sections (I suspect that you are already doing regular rises for your Gastrocnemius?).
 Getting this patterning right really is the key to making the most of your feet!

-The program also includes lots of self treatment massage techniques that you can use to treat your own feet and calves, in between any professional traetments.
+The program also includes lots of self-treatment massage techniques that you can use to treat your own feet and calves, in between any professional treatments.